 We’re facing a serious drug problem in our state and country.
 With an average of five Ohioans dying every day, drug overdose has been the leading cause of accidental death in Ohio since 2007.
 There were 2,110 overdose deaths in 2013, which is a 10-percent increase from 2012.
 Furthermore, over 72 percent of these deaths were caused by opioids.

-Speaker of the Ohio House William G. Batchelder (R-Medina) and Senate President Keith Faber (R-Celina) announced the session schedule for the first half of 2014.
+Speaker of the Ohio House Clifford A. Rosenberger (R-Clarksville) today announced the House legislative session schedule for the second half of 2015.

 Happy Independence Day from the Ohio House of Representatives!